Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

 “…a future Scotland where all those receiving care, along with unpaid carers, can enjoy regular, meaningful breaks that promote health, wellbeing and happiness.”

-Our panel of experts will share their views on the evolving landscape of short breaks care, discussing vital changes needed to guarantee a future where both carers and those they support can consistently access the breaks they want and need.
+Our panel will share their views on the evolving landscape of short breaks care, discussing vital changes needed to secure a future where both carers and those they support can consistently access the breaks they want and need.

 • Mark Bevan, CEO, Leuchie House